-The Executive Team regularly monitors GrainCorp's risks and reviews the effectiveness of treatment strategies.
-Corporate strategic and business unit plans are reviewed at least annually, which enables the Executive Team to assess whether GrainCorp's risk profile has changed or any new risks emerged or existing risks increased, decreased or disappeared.
+The Executive Team regularly monitors GrainCorp's risks and reviews the effectiveness of management and mitigation strategies.
+Corporate strategic and business unit plans are reviewed at least annually, which enables the Executive Team to assess whether GrainCorp's risk profile has changed - any new risks emerged, or existing risks increased, decreased or disappeared.

-d) Material Risk Exposures - Economic, Environmental and Social Sustainability i.
-Economic Sustainability Risk
+d) Material Risk Exposures - Economic, Environmental and Social Sustainability